The jewel of South Australia, Adelaide’s gastronomic scene is a melting pot of cultures and cuisines.

 Sensational fusion food that packs a welcome punch of flavour

-The sole Southeast Asian restaurant on our list of places to eat in Adelaide, Singapore House is authentic and exotic in equal measure.
+The sole Southeast Asian restaurant on our list, Singapore House is authentic and exotic in equal measure.
 From classic hawker food to more refined plates, the chefs here put on a culinary masterclass day in, day out.
-The roast duck wraps, pork bao and steamed prawn and chive dumplings are particular crowd pleasers.
+The roast duck wraps, pork bao and steamed prawn & chive dumplings are particular crowd-pleasers.
 Looking to sweep a special someone off their feet?
 A visit to this Glen Osmond Road venue should do the trick.

 Opening Hours: Tuesday to Sunday: lunch from 12:00pm – 2:30pm (no lunch on Saturdays); dinner from 5:30pm – 9:00pm